PilotenChris/Pedigree-With-Multiple-Fathers/README.md

 ### Version 2.0 (Work in progress)

 - Each individual must have a unique numerical ID.
-- Use of 'M,' 'F,' or 'U' as prefixes for IDs is not permitted.
+- Use of 'M', 'F', or 'U' as prefixes for IDs is not permitted.
 - Has limit of 290 years for pedigrees (e.g. 2000-2290).
 - Individuals where only father(s) is known cannot be accounted for.
 There must be no parents, only a mother or both a mother and father(s).